Birth of Religions

 - The Catholic Church

-- The Catholic Church is one particular denomination of Christianity.
-In the past, the church owned huge portions of land, and acted de facto as a feudal lord (see my trip to Arequipa).
-This land got confiscated in secular revolutions between 1789 and 1850.
-However, still today, the church is a multi billion dollar organization.
-The American Catholic Church alone spent 170 billion USD in 2010 on healthcare, schools and parishes.
-The Vatican Bank manages 700 million Euros of equity which it owns.
-It keeps gold reserves worth over 20 million USD with the US Federal Reserve.
-Money flows in from individual donations from Catholics, government grants, the church’s own investments and corporate donors.
+- Catholicism is one particular denomination of Christianity, centered around the Catholic Church.
+In the past, the Church owned huge portions of land, acting de facto as a feudal lord.
+This land was eventually confiscated in secular revolutions between 1789 and 1850.
+However, still today the Church is a multi-billion-dollar organization.
+The American Catholic Church alone has a budget of $170 billion .
+The Vatican Bank owns €700 million of equity, including gold reserves worth over $20 million with the US Federal Reserve.
+Money flows in from individual donations, government grants, the Church’s own investments, and corporate donors.
 According to Georgetown University, the average weekly donation of an American Catholic to the church is $10.
-There are 85 million in North America, meaning each week the Catholic Church pulls in $850m through donations from individual Catholics.
-1617.
-The American branch of the Catholic Church spends several millions of dollars to victims of sex scandals 18, and several millions of dollars just disappear 19.
-Both Catholic and Protestant churches together own around 500 billion euros — just in Germany 20.
+There are 85 million Catholics in North America, meaning each week the Catholic Church pulls in approximately 850 million.
+5556.
+The American branch of the Catholic Church spends several millions of dollars to victims of sex scandals 57.
+In Germany, the Catholic and Protestant churches together own around €500 billion in assets 58.
+This system pays the salaries for priests, bishops, and staff, as well as housing and the daily operations of the State of the Vatican.
+Hence, these people all have a material interest that their adherents continue to pray and pay.
 If people stop believing in the message of the Church, this system will no longer work.
-Now this system pays the salaries for priests, bishops, and staff, as well as housing and the daily operations of the state of the Vatican.
-Hence, these people have a material interest that their adherents continue to pray and pay.

 - Ancient preachers

-- Current preachers
+- Today’s preachers

-- Still today, preachers take care of the believers in many religions.
-In Christianity, these are priests.
-In Islam, these are Imams.
-In Hinduism, these are preachers.
-Tribal religions usually have shamans.
-In many other religions, there exist analogous roles.
-In some cases, the preachers are sent deliberately to spread the faith (they are called missionaries).
-All of these people have a position of power over the believers: Depending on the denomination, they can have access to the confessions of adherents, forgive sins, celebrate weddings, declare fatwas, advise adherents, interpret the holy sources, tell them when or whom to marry, and hold sermons.
+- Still today, preachers take care of their believers: priests in Christianity , Imams in Islam , preachers in Hinduism, and shamans in indigenous religions .
+All of these people have a position of power over their believers.
+Depending on the denomination, they can have access to the confessions of adherents, forgive sins, formalize marriage, declare fatwas or excommunications, advise adherents, interpret the holy sources, and hold sermons.
 Most importantly, they hold the authority to decide what is good and what is bad according to divine will.
-In most cases, the job also comes with a position of respect in the society of believers.
-In some variants of Judaism, rabbis are chauffeured in black Cadillacs and have private ritual baths built into their opulent homes [Deborah Feldman: Unorthodox].
-In Raelism, adherents are asked to give a percentage of their income to their leader.
-Therefore, the preacher has a personal interest in maintaining and increasing the number of believers.
-If people stop believing, the preacher loses his societal position.
+The job also comes with a position of respect within the religion.
+In some cases, this respect translates to financial donations: In some variants of Judaism, rabbis are chauffeured in black Cadillacs and have private ritual baths built into their opulent homes60.
+In Raelism, adherents are asked to give a percentage of their income to their leader61.
+In the Balkans, preachers organize weddings and baptisms, and can be paid in cash by the recipient of these ceremonies — with a sum that can be fixed at the preacher’s discretion.
+In such cases, the preacher has a personal interest in maintaining and increasing the number of believers.
+If people stop believing, the preacher loses their societal position and financial bonuses.
 Going further, the preacher often has no regular income outside his religious role.
-Christian priests, for example, are often paid exclusively through the church.
-Preachers of many other religions live on donations from the adherents.
+Christian priests, for example, are often paid exclusively through the Church.
+Preachers of many other religions also live on donations from adherents.
 If the number of adherents decreases, the livelihood of these preachers is endangered.
 Thus, every preacher also has a financial interest in maintaining and increasing the flock of believers.

 It is easier to fool people than to convince them that they have been fooled.